-Our common stock is listed on The Nasdaq Capital Market under the symbol "BTTX."
-On December 6, 2022, the closing price of our common stock was \$1.44 per share.
-The recent market price used throughout this prospectus may not be indicative of the final offering price.
+Our common stock is listed on Nasdaq under the symbol "BTTX".
+On March 31, 2022, the closing price of our common stock was \$1.98 per share.

-We are an "emerging growth company," as that term is defined under the federal securities laws, and a "smaller reporting company" and, as such, are subject to certain reduced public company reporting requirements.
-See "Prospectus Summary-Implications of Being an Emerging Growth Company and a Smaller Reporting Company."
+We are an "emerging growth company," as that term is defined under the federal securities laws and, as such, are subject to certain reduced public company reporting requirements.